Revisiting EmbodiedQA: A Simple Baseline and Beyond: Introduction

 To this end, we randomly place some reserved objects, called ``markers'', in a new environment and ask the agent questions about the colors of these markers in order to adapt the already trained model to the new environment.
 We call it \emph{calibration setting} as users can adapt the agent to a new environment in a similar way as calibrating a new camera.
 We found that this small change in setting considerably reduces the learning difficulty and yields notable gains in navigation.
 This setting shares a high-level similarity with visual navigation.
 But note in EmbodiedQA, we are not allowed to access to the environment structures (\ie, rooms, objects layout and global sketch map).

 We empirically compare our method to the state-of-the-art approaches on the EmbodiedQA v1 benchmark.
 Under the standard setting, we show that our simple baseline achieves very competitive results in terms of both QA and navigation accuracy.
-To the best of our knowledge, this is one of the first EmbodiedQA methods that can be end-to-end optimized by SGD.
+To the best of our knowledge, this is one of the first EmbodiedQA methods that is jointly optimized by SGD instead of Reinforcement Learning.
 In the new ``calibration'' setting, the results validate this small change in setting leads to a significant gain in navigation when the agent is further (30 and 50 action steps) away from the target.
 In summary, this paper presents an empirical study on the recent topic of EmbodiedQA.
 Our main observations can be summarized as:

-\begin{itemize} \item We propose a simple baseline method that can be end-to-end optimized by SGD, which is competitive to the state-of-the-art EmbodiedQA methods.
+\begin{itemize} \item We propose a simple baseline method that can be jointly optimized \textit{without} Reinforcement Learning, which is competitive to the state-of-the-art EmbodiedQA methods.

 \item We introduce an easier and practical setting for EmbodiedQA.
 We found this small change in setting yields a notable gain in navigation especially when the agent is further away from the target.

 \item The marker generation and model adaptation may greatly influence the agent's performance.
 We found randomly placing a few marks and distill the knowledge from the trained model performs reasonably well in practice.